-If your failed compilation misses the required throughput time by only a few nanoseconds, try recompiling your bitfile.
-Each compilation of a bitfile does not always produce identical results on the FPGA, so recompiling sometimes resolves minor timing violations.
+If your failed compilation misses the required throughput time by only a few nanoseconds, try rebuilding your bitfile.
+Each build of a bitfile does not always produce identical results on the FPGA, so rebuilding sometimes resolves minor timing violations.

 If your bitfile continues to return timing violations, repeat the previous strategies.
 If you cannot eliminate timing violations, consider moving parts of your application to the host processor.

-The Timing Violations tab reports errors under Optimized or Non-Diagram Logic whenever LabVIEW cannot determine the location of the timing violation in the compiled code.
-Timing violations for Clock-Driven Logic code, Multirate Dataflow code, and Optimized FPGA VI code often appear under Optimized or Non-Diagram Logic in the Timing Violations pane.
+The Timing Violations tab reports errors under Optimized or Non-Diagram Logic when the location of the timing violation in the compiled code cannot be determined.
+Timing violations for Clock-Driven Logic code, Multirate Dataflow code, and Optimized FPGA VI code often appear under Optimized or Non-Diagram Logic in the Timing Violations tab.

 The compiler often implements common operations (i.e. Add, Multiply) in dedicated resource blocks to optimize the performance of the code.
 As a result, part of your critical path from a Clock-Driven Logic document or a Clock-Driven Loop often appears under Optimized or Non-Diagram Logic.

 On the Document tab, decrease the Clock Rate and increase the Pipelines for the code to improve timing.